+· · · · · · · · · · · · · · · · · · ·

-Element Current Target Residual We set a low fixed charge for all residential consumers.
+Element Current Target

+Residual A low fixed charge for all residential consumers is set.
 This means usage-based charges are relatively high for those customers, including outside times when it would be useful to signal economic costs.
-For other consumer groups, we have a mix of usage-based (such as \$ per kWh and \$ per kW) and fixed components (such as \$ per day, \$ per kVA of connection capacity).
-Across all customers, around 70% of our revenue is recovered through usage-based charge components.
-We will have usage-based charges structured to signal modelled LRMC, and we will have a more complete view of subsidy-free ranges.
+For other consumer groups, there is a mix of usage-based (such as \$ per kWh and \$ per kW) and fixed components (such as \$ per day, \$ per kVA of connection capacity).
+Across all customers, around 70% of revenue is recovered through usage-based charge components.
+Aurora Energy will have usage-based charges structured to signal modelled LRMC, and will have a more complete view of subsidy-free ranges.
 This will help ensure that the residual is not too big or too small and will help guide allocation between consumer groups.
-We expect that we will primarily recover allocated residual costs through fixed charges, though may supplement these with low and broad usage charges.
-The phase-out of the LFC requirements complements our plans to gradually increase the share of residual costs recovered through fixed charges.
+It is expected that allocated residual costs will primarily be recovered through fixed charges, (though may supplement these with low and broad usage charges).
+The phase-out of the LFC requirements complements the plans to gradually increase the share of residual costs recovered through fixed charges.